-5 Leadership Traits for the Law Enforcement Commander
+5 Leadership Traits of Successful Law Enforcement Commanders

 Law enforcement jobs offer lots of opportunities to promote and advance your career and to make a difference in not only the lives of people in your community but in your department.
 Such a unique opportunity to lead calls for unique traits from leaders.

 An effective leader should have an intelligent vision for the unit.
 The leader understands where the group is and where it can be.
 A positive vision for the future of law enforcement will inform the direction of your workgroup and place it on a path toward sustained success for the entire organization.

 A successful commander understands the challenges your agency will face in both the near and distant futures.
-He must be able to realize the full potential that the command offers with regards to policing concepts, resource allocation and information and data sharing, all in furtherance of enhancing the capabilities and effectiveness of the work unit and ensuring a safer environment for residents and visitors.
+He must be able to realize the full potential that the command offers with regard to policing concepts, resource allocation, and information and data sharing, all in furtherance of enhancing the capabilities and effectiveness of the work unit and ensuring a safer environment for residents and visitors.

 The vision should include increased collaboration among other sections and commands within your department, as well as with internal and external stakeholders.
 It should also include more information sharing and training for members at every level to promote buy-in and maximize the chances of success in implementing effective strategies.